 - When you require stage payment of funds, the surveyors appointed by lenders are given a remit by that lender and that differs from lender to lender.
 Some will be very strict.
 If lending is on a Loan to Cost basis, they may want to see every invoice.
 If lending is on a Gross Developed Value basis, be prepared for some surprisingly conservative stage valuations.

 Development finance is readily available today.
-Finding the cheapest is straightforward, but I suggest that you need help to find the right lender.
+Finding the cheapest is straightforward, but we suggest that you need help to find the right lender.